OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Android's WebView class offers the [`clearCache`](https://goo.gl/7dnhdi "clearCache in WebViews") method which can be used to clear the cache for all WebViews used by the app.
 It receives a boolean input parameter (`includeDiskFiles`) which will wipe all stored resource including the RAM cache.
 However if it's set to false, it will only clear the RAM cache.

 Check the source code for usage of the `clearCache` method and verify its input parameter.
-Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, the `clearCache` method might be also called in there.
+Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, as the `clearCache` method might be also called in there.

 Additionally, an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "false".